 Do the same.
 Check out your hair under a microscope, and you’d see that the shaft is full of ridges.
 The upshot is that it can no longer reflect light – and we lose out big time on shine.

+Once split ends start, they can work their way up your hair.
 As with everything, prevention is better than cure.
 So, if you want to avoid a drastic cut, it’s better to stop split ends before they start.

 Here’s how to fix split ends:

 Ask for a “point cut” We don't subscribe to the adage that all hair needs to be cut every six weeks.
 A tousled bob will look great as it grows out; plus the ends of shorter hair are naturally younger, so need trimming less often.
 The reason why most of us with longer hair dodge a regular cut is that we fear the chunky, ruler-straight style we left firmly behind at primary school.
 Ask your stylist for a “point cut” and they’ll snip into (rather than cut across) your tips, to reduce split ends, while maintaining a beachy effect.